elektrotehnika/digel-asic-labs-fa24/lab5/README.md

 Note that other SRAM designs may have different behavior.

 c) Open one of the SRAM abstract (`*.lef`) files.
 Where are the pins located?
-Which layer are t           hey on?
+Which layer are they on?
 What layer are the power straps on?
 To verify, you can open LEFs in the KLayout GUI, by typing:

 ```shell